Aboba-Games/SimplePong/README.md

 -----------------------

 This game is open-source!
-If you want to copy something, you can!
+If you want to copy something, go ahead!